Describing quantum metrology with erasure errors using weight distributions of classical codes: Examples

 Our scheme has some interesting connections with \cite{dur2014improved}, where a scheme for quantum metrology with active quantum error correction was proposed.
 There, the probe states were of the form $(|0_L\>^{\otimes m} + |1_L\>^{\otimes m} )/\sqrt 2$, where $|0_L\>$ and $|1_L\>$ are logical codewords from any quantum error correction code.
 So the concatenation has the repetition code as the outer code, and other quantum error correction codes as inner codes, opposite to the case we considered.

 Another related work is in \cite{lu2015robust}, where the authors derive some conditions for the noise model under which the QFI has absolutely no degradation.
 In contrast, we consider a weaker condition, where the QFI can degrade under the effects of erasure errors.
 In \cite{lu2015robust}, the authors revisited the metrology problem using the probe states $(|0_L\>^{\otimes m} + |1_L\>^{\otimes m} )/\sqrt 2$, and obtained heuristically the same conclusion as we do.
 Namely, they also find that concatenation of quantum error correction codes with repetition codes is advantageous.
-In our work however, we find for instance explicit bounds for the QFI that are absent in \cite{lu2015robust}, which applies to any quantum error correction code concatenated with repetition codes.y.
+In our work however, we have several additional key findings.
+First, we have explicit bounds for the QFI in this scenario that are absent in \cite{lu2015robust}, which applies to any quantum error correction code concatenated with repetition codes.
+Second, to the best of our knowledge, our work is the first to establish the connections of the problem of robust quantum metrology with that of coding theory.